DomenicoGiordano/hepix-forum.github.io/benchmarking.md

 ### Obsolete HEP-SPEC06 (HS06)

-  * For instructions on how to run HS06, plase refer to the [legacy page of HS06](/benchmarking/HS06.html)
+  * For instructions on how to run HS06, please refer to the [legacy page of HS06](/benchmarking/HS06.html)